 He adds that drilling still has a place in minimally invasive dentistry, but more care is taken on how drilling is done.

 “By using the smallest burs possible on a drill and very high powered magnification, I’m able to rid the tooth of decay only, leaving most of the healthy tooth structure alone,” he says.

 Dr. Brusky also says that, instead of amalgam fillings, which contain 51% mercury and require a larger preparation in the tooth to be placed, he only uses direct resin (white) fillings.

-In addition, the Green Bay dentist says that he would opt for resin fillings or porcelain onlays over crowns whenever possible.
+In addition, Dr. Brusky’s opinion is that he would opt for resin fillings or porcelain onlays over crowns whenever possible.
 Veneers are a more tooth-conserving restoration than a crown and are better for the strength of the tooth and health of the nerve.